lalqalandar310-prog/Syspulse-/README.md

 ## Where it fits

 Think of SysPulse as a lightweight Windows process monitor.
 Something runs on your PC?
 You'll know.
 A USB alert Telegram message pops up the second someone plugs in a flash drive.
 The whole thing is designed to be a super lightweight security tool — under 30MB of RAM, always.
-It even has a Windows startup checker that tells you when a program tries to hide in your boot sequence, and a Defender status monitor in case your antivirus decides to quit without telling you.
+It even has a Windows startup checker that tells you when a program tries to hide in your boot sequence.

 It's not here to replace your antivirus.
 It's here to watch the things your antivirus often misses.